phnx47/dapper-repositories/README.md

 Support
 -------

-If you are having problems, send a mail to sergey.kuznetsov@hotmail.com.
-I will try to help you.
+If you are having problems, send a mail to [dapper@phnx47.net](mailto://dapper@phnx47.net).
+We will try to help you.

 License
 -------